pjopaul/dr/README.md

 # dr
 Date Reminder (DR) is a web app to remind the important life events like Birthday, Wedding and Death of our beloved ones.
-This app created to learn about ASP.Net Core and Angular
+This app created to learn about WCF, WebAPI, MVC and Angular